 It gets a little awkward when your group hears ‘who wants to come and stir something?’
 And everyone looks at each other and politely offers the task to other people because everyone knows that this is at good as the participation gets.

 The woman who runs the cooking school (I didn’t get a note of her name) is extremely bored with having to do the cooking school.
 You can tell she would rather be running the restaurant.

 That’s fine because she is obviously a very talented cook but I often got the feeling that she thought of our group as a little bit of a burden.
 Maybe she was having a bad day.

 On a more personal note, she referred to our group as “the white people” quite often throughout the experience.
 Especially in regards to how much spice we can handle.
 For example; ‘this is the white people amount’ or ‘you white people cannot handle any more’.

 And let me tell you, she got me down to a tee, I don’t want my food blown away by too much spice.
 She might even have got the other 2 guys out of our group of 4 right.
-However my black girlfriend Jade got a little tired of being called “the white people”.
+However Jade, being quite obviously black, got a little tired of being called “the white people”.

 I would say that if you were a first time cooking class participant, or you have very little confidence in the kitchen, Dewmini Roti Shop is a good starting point.

 If you have experience with other cooking classes that blew you away, don’t expect too much from this class.
 However I would still begrudgingly recommend going as the price is not bad and your options are quite limited in Mirissa for other cooking classes.